KSCW-DT: Analog-to-digital conversion

 Because it was granted an original construction permit after the FCC finalized the digital television allotment plan on April 21, 1997, the station did not receive a companion channel for its digital signal.
 Instead, at the end of the digital conversion period for full-power television stations, KSCW was required to turn off its analog signal and turn on its digital signal (an action called a "flash-cut").

-The station shut down its analog signal, over UHF channel 33, on February 17 of that year, the original target date in which full-power television stations in the United States were federally mandated to transition from analog to digital broadcasts (which was later pushed back to June 12).
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 33.
+The station shut down its analog signal, over UHF channel 33, on February 17 of that year, the original target date on which full-power television stations in the United States were federally mandated to transition from analog to digital broadcasts (which was later pushed back to June 12).
+Digital television receivers display the station's virtual channel as its former UHF analog channel 33.